Obesity Guide

 Thumbnail example To bookmark this article for further reading, click here.

-The dictionary definition of obesity states that it is “increased body weight due to excessive accumulation of fat.”
+First, we have to understand what obesity really is.
+The dictionary definition of obesity states that it is simply “increased body weight due to excessive accumulation of fat.”

-Humans and other mammals have a natural energy reserve stored in the fatty tissue.
-We need a certain amount of fat as stored energy and for insulating the body.
-But this condition can increase to the point where it becomes a health concern.
+Humans and other mammals must have a natural energy reserve stored in the fatty tissue.
+However, this condition can increase to the point where it becomes a health concern.
+Basically, we need a certain amount of fat as stored energy and for insulating the body.
+But too much fat can lead to serious health problems.

 Obesity Study News